 William O’Brien State Park

-William O’Brien State Park is also located along the Saint Croix River, at the northern edge of the Minneapolis/St. Paul metro area.
+William O’Brien State Park (DNR website) is also located along the Saint Croix River, at the northern edge of the Minneapolis/St. Paul metro area.

 A quiet morning for fishing in William O’Brien State Park.

-William O’Brien State Park has a wide variety of landscapes, including shore along the St. Croix, forests, prairies, and a variety of wetlands and small lakes.
+William O’Brien State Park has a wide variety of landscapes, including shore along the St. Croix, forests, prairies, and various wetlands and small lakes.
+Recent work in the park has improved trails along the Saint Croix River to increase accessibility.
+However, a popular fishing lake in the park collapsed and will be under construction at least for the 2026 summer season.

 Plan your visit to a Minnesota State Park